-Because Labradors are considered medium to large-size dogs, they definitely affect the size of their hybrid.
+Because Labradors are considered medium to large dogs, so they definitely affect their hybrid size.

-Small breeds mixed with Labradors, for example, may stand and weigh more than the other purebred parent.
+For example, small breeds mixed with Labradors may stand and weigh more than the other purebred parent.

 Mixed with larger breeds, then they may stand and weigh less than the larger parent.